brooklynrail/brooklynrail-platform/content/events/2020/12/radical-poetry-reading-with-bennet-bergman.md

     event_bio: Bennet Bergman is writer in New York.
 He’s also the founding editor of Changes, a new nonprofit book publisher.
   - person: mayra-a-rodriguez-castro
+    event_bio: >
-    event_bio: "Mayra A. Rodríguez Castro is a poet and translator.
-Rodríguez is the editor of Dream of Europe: Selected Seminars and Interviews (Kenning Editions, 2020).
-Her translations include the Pornomiseria Manifesto by Luis Ospina and Carlos Mayolo (2017) and Ecogenoethnocide by Santiago Arboleda Quiñonez (2018)."
+      Mayra A. Rodríguez Castro is a writer and translator.
+Rodríguez is the editor of Audre Lorde: Dream of Europe – Selected seminars and interviews:
+      1984-1992 (Kenning Editions, 2020).
+Her writing and contributions appear in Social Text Journal, The Poetry Project Newsletter, South As a State of Mind among others.
   - person: shiv-kotecha
     event_bio: >
       Shiv Kotecha is the author of The Switch (Wonder, 2018) and EXTRIGUE (Make